-If “become CIO” is at the top of your To-Do List for 2013, here’s a list of seven things you’ll need to do first.
+If “become CIO” is at the top of your To-Do List for this year, here’s a list of seven things you’ll need to do first.

 Obviously, there are certain skills that are important for any C-level executive to have.
 Communication, listening, leadership and negotiation skills are just some examples — it’s hard to succeed in the business world if you aren’t comfortable working with people on a daily basis.

 But, if you’re looking for the inside track on what else it takes to become Chief Information Officer, the folks over at InformationWeek gathered these tips from current CIOs: